-Where an education and care service offers transport between children's homes and the service premises, the approved provider should ensure children leave the premises in accordance with the written authorisation of a child's parents or their nominee (regulation 99).
+Where children leave the premises under transport that is not part of the education and care service, the approved provider must ensure children leave the premises in accordance with regulation 99.

 Approved providers should also consider other laws and rules that might apply to transport services in their state or territory, such as road safety, driver training and any working with children check requirements.